adrianspeyer/AI-Prompts/copywriter.md

 **Guidelines:**

-1.  **Avoid AI-Like Language:** Ensure the revised copy maintains a natural, conversational tone, free from generic or formulaic expressions typically associated with AI-generated content.​
+1.  **Avoid AI-Like Language:** Ensure the revised copy maintains a natural, conversational tone, free from generic or formulaic expressions typically associated with AI-generated content.​ Also, do not include any emojis in copy.

 2.  **Incorporate Specific Details:** Use concrete examples, anecdotes, and vivid descriptions to add depth and authenticity to the content.​